Scalekit FAST MCP Integration is now live

 • Context-aware customer support bots: Bots that fetch customer history from CRM systems (like HubSpot), knowledge articles from internal databases, and create tickets in support tools (Zendesk) on-demand, with MCP automatically accommodating backend changes without breaking integrations.

 Hybrid scenarios also frequently arise.
-Teams often maintain traditional APIs for stable core functionality, such as user authentication or payment processing, while introducing MCP for dynamic integrations, like AI-driven reporting, analytics, or automated content generation.
+Teams often use a hybrid approach, maintaining traditional APIs for stable core functionality, such as user authentication or payment processing, while introducing MCP for dynamic integrations, like AI-driven reporting, analytics, or automated content generation.

 For instance, a SaaS provider might retain REST APIs to serve traditional web and mobile clients, but simultaneously introduce MCP to enable a sophisticated AI assistant to dynamically interact with user-generated data, enhance user experience, and rapidly integrate new third-party capabilities as they emerge.